 The Securities of each Series will initially be represented by a temporary global security (a "Temporary Global Security" and, together with the Temporary Global Security in respect of the other Series, the "Temporary Global Securities"), without interest coupons, which will be deposited on or about the Issue Date with a common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking S.A. ("Clearstream, Luxembourg").
-Interests in each Temporary Global Security will be exchangeable for interests in a permanent global security (a "Permanent Global Security" and, together with the Permanent Global Security in respect of the other Series, the "Global Security" and, together with the Temporary Global Securities, the "Global Securities"), without interest coupons, on or about 30 March 2021, upon certification as to non-U.S. beneficial ownership.
-Interests in the Permanent Global Security will be exchangeable for definitive Security will be exchangeable for Bernary of Provisions relating to the Securities while represented by the Global Securities".
+Interests in each Temporary Global Security will be exchangeable for interests in a permanent global security (a "Permanent Global Security" and, together with the Permanent Global Securities in respect of the other Series, the "Permanent Global Securities" and, the Permanent Global Securities together with the Temporary Global Securities, the "Global Securities"), without interest coupons, on or about 30 March 2021, upon certification as to non-U.S. beneficial ownership.
+Interests in the Permanent Global Security will be exchangeable for definitive Securities ("Definitive Securities") only in certain limited circumstances - see "Summary of Provisions relating to the Securities while represented by the Global Securities"